 Take a class: “Imaginative Drawing” at the Lawrence Arts Center

 class resource booksImaginative Drawing is a beginning-level drawing class.
-It is one of my favorite classes to teach, and I’ll teach it again this winter at the Lawrence Arts Center.
-This class begins on Monday, January 9, 2023, and meets each Monday evening for eight weeks, from 6:30 to 8:30 pm.
+It is one of my favorite classes to teach, and I’ll teach it again this spring at the Lawrence Arts Center.
+This class begins on Tuesday, March 19, 2024, and meets each Tuesday evening for eight weeks, from 6:30 to 8:30 pm.

 The class is based on drawing prompts and exercises that we do together each week in our own sketchbook-journals.
 By the end of the eight-week session, we’ll use what we’ve learned to begin creating a drawing-related work of art in any medium we choose, as a finished piece.